INDUCTEES

 Walter Miller born 1887 in Peterborough, started his hockey career in 1904 playing for the Charlotte Street Methodist Church Guild Team.
 From 1906 to1907 he played for the local intermediate…

-John James “Jack/Hay” Millar
+John James “Jack/Hay” Miller

 Sport: